 Affiliated Centers and Labs

-The extensive breadth of scholarship at OPR is energized by several research centers which we support, house or are affiliated with including the Eviction Lab, the Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) which runs the Fragile Families Study, the Center for Health and Wellbeing (CHW), the Center for Migration and Development (CMD) and the Paul and Marcia Wythes Center on Contemporary China (CCC).
+The extensive breadth of scholarship at OPR is energized by several research centers which we support, house or are affiliated with including the Eviction Lab, the Bendheim-Thoman Center for Research on Child Wellbeing (CRCW) which runs the The Future of Families and Child Wellbeing Study (FFCWS), the Center for Health and Wellbeing (CHW), the Center for Migration and Development (CMD) and the Paul and Marcia Wythes Center on Contemporary China (CCC).
 More about Affiliated Centers and Labs.

 A weekly lecture series, the Notestein Seminars, includes presentations by distinguished outside speakers and by faculty and students.